 Foraging is an essential form of enrichment.
 The more I incorporate food into the toys I make for my parrots, the more I see and understand how important foraging is for them.
 I can put toys in the cage with all sorts of materials they like and I get some interest and activity.
 I have observed that their level of interest in a toy increases if I put food on it or in it.
 I find I can also get them to keep active much longer with a toy that has food incorporated into it.

 I'm often asked by many parrot owners, "how do I get my parrot to forage"?
 Over the years I have taught many parrots to forage.
-I wrote a series of articles for Parrotsmagazine on how to teach your parrot to forage; create foraging opportunities for your birds and fit those ideas into every day living.

 If foraging is new to your bird, start slowly.
 For birds that have never had to forage, some give up easily when presented with food that is not delivered in the manner they have become accustomed to.

 One of the first things you can do is cover or wrap the food bowl with paper using string or masking tape to fasten the paper to the bowl.
 Sometimes you may need to poke a hole in the paper to show your parrot food is inside the bowl.
 Alternatively you could run a thin strip of paper down the middle of the bowl.
 Even something as simple as this creates a foraging opportunity in that your parrot has to stop and think before getting food out of the bowl.
 Over time you will be able to gradually increase the width of the paper across the bowl or dish until you cover the entire bowl and your parrot will tear through the paper to get to the food inside.